|Cat. #||Term||Course #||Title|

 Office Phone: (978) 542-6298

 Ph.D in Philosophy, Brandeis University

 B.A. in Philosophy, Lady Brabourne College, Calcutta (India)

 High School, Gokhale Memorial Girls' School (India)

-Salem State College, Salem, MA, 1997-present, Professor, Philosophy Department
+Salem State University, Salem, MA, 1997-present, Professor, Philosophy Department

 Taught part time at Salem State College, MA, from 1979 - 1996